NSPManager/NSPanelManager-docs/docs/web-interface.md

 - **Friendly name** - The name of the NSPanel.
 - **NSPanel type** - The type of NSPanel, either EU or US.
-- **NSPanel type & orientation** - <Label value="beta"/>The type of NSPanel, either EU or US and orientation.
+- **NSPanel type & orientation** - The type of NSPanel, either EU or US and orientation.
-- **NSPanel preview** - <Label value="beta"/>This is a preview of the selected NSPanel type, orientation and selected background.
+- **NSPanel preview** - This is a preview of the selected NSPanel type, orientation and selected background.
 - **Default room** - Select the default room for the NSPanel.
 This is the room that will be selected in the GUI after the NSPanel has booted and after the screensaver has been active.
 It is also possible to lock the NSPanel to the default room so that it can’t control entities in other rooms.